DateApril 10, 2013

 It’s Not Enough to be a great leader

 Ron Johnson is a masterful leader who had seen amazing success with Target and Apple’s retail programs.
 He has years of experience doing the very thing he was hired for, however, even the best leaders make mistakes.
-It’s how you handle the mistakes that is the difference between an embarrassing moment or the possible demise of your company.
+It’s how you handle the mistakes that make the difference between an embarrassing moment or the possible demise of your company.

 Mr. Johnson did a lot of things right, like reducing the levels of management and taking the sales people off commission.
 He also did a lot of things wrong, like not truly understanding the customer BEFORE you take action, and then holding onto a failed plan too long.
 Do your research up front and test it out before you jump in with both feet.
-If things do not go as you had hoped, set up time lines and milestones that will help you decide if a corse correction is required.
+If things do not go as you had hoped, set up timelines and milestones that will help you decide if a course correction is required.

 Great Ideas need to take off FAST